jo/sync-tank/distributed-migration-strategies/index.md

 As a general migration strategy, this approach looks very promising indeed.
 It would allow us to write adapters for each API version that could migrate documents on the fly, up and down.
 However, we cannot pursue this path further at this point because CouchDB does not provide any hooks that we could use to insert our adapters into the data-flow.
 This would have serious consequences for many aspects of the system including the replication mechanism.
 Since this is not an option, let's not have this discussion right now and instead focus on what is feasible.

+##### learning: ignore unknown attributes

+As a side node, we'd like to briefly mention that this approach will only work if old apps do not delete the new `isImportant` attributes.
+If we only have a simple web app this is of course not a concern because there will be no old apps around.
+But this will change at some point and we would like to mention the more general lesson here while we're at this point: applications should simply ignore attributes they don't know and persist them along with the data they care about.
+This way, other applications have the option to use the same schema and only add the attributes they need to provide additional functionality.

 ## Summary and Evaluation